dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Do the thing you fear most and the death of fear is certain.
+  People say that life is the thing, but I prefer reading.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (913 days)
+## 🌟 Experiences (914 days)

 ### 🧮 Programming languages